 Organizations/Programs that register for NCHBC Post Season Events agree to have read & abide by the NCHBC Eligibility Guidelines.
 Leaders, Coaches, and parents are accountable for reporting any non-compliance to the NCHC as soon as they know of any such situation.
 Furthermore, if an organization with ineligible players chooses to withdraw from the NCHC, here is the protocol.

-1. I understand and agree that if my organization/program decides to withdraw from this organization, I must contact the NCHC to formally notify them of my plans to withdraw.
+1. I understand and agree that if my organization/program decides to withdraw from this organization, I must contact the NCHC to notify them of my plans to withdraw formally.

 2. I understand that if my program withdraws from the NCHC, I must notify the families in my program and the NCHC formally of any eligibility violations, questions, concerns, issues, or possible violations that took place as an NCHC Member Organization.